 The Company is a junior mineral exploration company is currently engaged in the acquisition and exploration of precious and base metals on mineral properties located in Peru with the aim of developing them to a stage where they can be exploited at a profit or to arrange joint ventures whereby other companies provide funding for development and exploitation.
+The Company's activities have been focused on developing its 100% owned Ayawilca and Colquipucro projects, located 40 kilometres northwest of Cerro de Pasco, Central Peru.
 As of the date of this MD&A, the Company has not earned any production revenue, nor found any proven reserves on any of its properties.
 The Company is a reporting issuer in British Columbia and Alberta and trades on the TSX Venture Exchange ("TSXV") as a Tier 1 issuer, under the symbol "TK" and on the Frankfurt Exchange under the symbol "TLD".